intltechventures/Consulting.Project.Tools/taxonomies/ClassificationCodes.md

 For example: A document with a prefix of "0000.1010.17_some_document_name" would reside in a directory structure 0000\1010 - and would be the 17th document in a collection of documents that desribed the various Products that a compony offered.
 ___

-* 0000.xxxx Business Scope
+# 0000.xxxx Business Context
-* 0000.1xxx Business Context
+* 0000.1xxx Business Scope
 * 0000.1000 Business Structure
 * 0000.1010	Business Products
 * 0000.1020 Business Services